ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_tree_max_bytes_to_use_cache {#setting-merge-tree-max-bytes-to-use-cache}

-If ClickHouse should read more than `merge_tree_max_bytes_to_use_cache` bytes in one query, it doesn’t use the cache of uncompressed blocks.
+If ClickHouse should read more than `merge_tree_max_bytes_to_use_cache` bytes in one query, it does not use the cache of uncompressed blocks.

 The cache of uncompressed blocks stores data extracted for queries.
 ClickHouse uses this cache to speed up responses to repeated small queries.
 This setting protects the cache from trashing by queries that read a large amount of data.
 The [uncompressed_cache_size](../../operations/server-configuration-parameters/settings.md#server-settings-uncompressed_cache_size) server setting defines the size of the cache of uncompressed blocks.